-To perform it, the healthcare provider spreads lubricating gel onto the woman’s lower abdomen.
+To perform it, a healthcare professional spreads lubricating gel on the pregnant person’s lower abdomen.
 They then move a handheld ultrasound scanner device across the abdomen to find the uterus and fetus.

-By the second trimester, the heart of the fetus is fully formed, and the doctor should see the
+By the second trimester, the heart of the fetus is fully formed, and healthcare professionals should see the